DanielT504/brew-buddy/api/README.md

 # firebase api using firebase functions

 ## index.js
-This is the file where you put the actual endpoints that will be called by the app
+This is the file where you put the actual endpoints that will be called by the app.

 ## running locally
 You will need access to the Firebase app to run it locally.
 When you run it locally, the Firestore DB will be *empty*; you can try running the `local_setup` script if you want to download a local version of the Firestore DB that's live (make sure you're in the `functions` folder to run it).